 With the truth revealed, Nana is a wreck and on the verge of suicide thinking that she’d killed innocents who could have become friends.
 But the emotional whiplash is not quite over.

-The shapeshifting Jin Tachibana is the only survivor from the events 5 years ago and he reveals that he can only transform into people who are still alive.
+The shapeshifting Jin Tachibana is the only survivor from the events 5 years ago.
+He reveals his power’s weakness, that he can only transform into people who are still alive.
 But then he transforms into Nanao Nakajima, “proving” that Nana’s first innocent victim was still alive.

 Jin convinces Nana that she shouldn’t give up now so she can find Nanao and apologize.